-ACTIVITY: Residential Accomodation Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat idual I ting (H dium /I ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, 0 ols, including relevant sources of gui Guidance from Provider, etc.).
-Speci RA eaders / participants, qualifications / fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Domestic hazards including leaders On arrival: Staff to undertake visual initing grounds or immediate surryoung people cannot climb control and party members to report Bunk beds will be checked rails are adequate any faulty items found in roor to ensure that ladders are saf emergency and first aid proce dat any time est board rating ys, electrical fittings, hazards low security fittings to ensure ms ie and secure, and that guard Assurance in the form of external accreditation e.g. LOtC Quality Badge, STF etc. 0
+ACTIVITY: Residential Accomodation Visit Leader: Visit Details: Date of Visit: Assessment by: C Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
+Residual Risl Rating (High /Medium /Low ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Domestic hazards All group members, including leaders Prior to the visit: Written assurance will be obtoperator that suitable and suff Check for external validation On arrival: Staff to undertake visual inspin grounds or immediate surroyoung people cannot climb ou All party members to report a Bunk beds will be checked to rails are adequate All staff will be informed of enduty staff/ manager if required icient safety management sy of standards e.g. local touris pection of balconies, stairway pundings (Staff to check wind at onto roof) any faulty items found in roor p ensure that ladders are safe mergency and first aid proce tion owner or reputable tour ystems are in place st board rating ys, electrical fittings, hazards low security fittings to ensure ms e and secure, and that guard Assurance in the form of external accreditation e.g. LOtC Quality Badge, STF etc. 0